aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ## Docs

-* Update readthedocs so that the new version is active by default:
-  * Go to https://readthedocs.org/dashboard/wagtail/advanced/ and set 'Default version' to the new release
-  * Go to https://readthedocs.org/projects/wagtail/builds/ and republish all versions from 1.8 onward - this will update the 'canonical' URL in the HTML to point to the new version, hopefully preventing old versions from being indexed by Google.
-(Older versions can no longer be built due to broken dependencies in docs/requirements.txt)
+_Now that we have the default documentation version pointing to `stable` instead of a specific release, readthedocs versioning should update itself automatically once the release tag exists in git._

 * If any documentation has been moved around since the previous release, now is a good time to add redirects via https://readthedocs.org/dashboard/wagtail/redirects/ .
 (Protip: [remember to add leading slashes on URLs](https://github.com/rtfd/readthedocs.org/issues/1826#issuecomment-247995569).)
-  * <s>If this is a minor point release, disable the docs for the previous minor release via https://readthedocs.org/projects/wagtail/versions/</s> (this now removes the version's docs entirely, rather than just hiding them from the menu)
 * Update docs in [Dash-User-Contributions](https://github.com/Kapeli/Dash-User-Contributions/tree/master/docsets/Wagtail) for offline docs apps [Dash](https://kapeli.com/dash) and [Zeal](https://zealdocs.org/).
   * Follow the instructions on the README.md and submit a pull request with updated docs.